ewenme/site/content/posts/2022-11-22-on-shenmue/index.md

 ![Ryo catching the sunset down at the docks](Shenmue_20221112102055.jpg)

-At my big age, being a one-time Dreamcast kid feels almost too achingly hipster to believe.
+At my big age, being a Dreamcast kid once upon a time feels almost too achingly Y2K to believe.
 No word of a lie, I haven't met anyone else who went home to that silly, lovable (and bizarrely lightweight) cube.
 As a cultural artifact it perfectly embodies the pre-millennium optimism that every early 90s baby remembers being in the air those times.
 In the same vein as [9 PM (Till I Come)](https://www.youtube.com/watch?v=5A9OIIapSko&ab_channel=85KasiaD85)